-1st quarter teacher candidates, regardless of endorsement and endorsement level and certification grade level to:

-In the 2nd & 3rd quarters of the program, teacher candidates are assigned to a classroom teacher in their subject matter learn teacher roles; become familiar with the roles of specialists in the school; act as an aide to the teacher by working with individuals and small groups as appropriate; try out, when possible, assessments and lessons modeled in on-campus pedagogy workshops; teach and receive feedback about a series of lessons based on curriculum design principles, learning theory, and instructional principles; begin to collect data about positive impact on student learning.
+In the first quarter of the program, all candidates, regardless of endorsement and grade level, are required to participate in structured, reflective classroom observations in an urban high school, rural middle school, and suburban elementary school.
+Candidates observe and respond to a series of structured questions about the school's culture, teachers' approaches to teaching, and community funds of knowledge.
+Faculty use these responses to guide on-campus seminars.
+In the second and third quarters of the first year, candidates are assigned to a classroom teacher in their subject area to: learn teacher roles; become familiar with the specialists in the school; act as an aide to the teacher hy working with individuals and small groups as appropriate; try out, when possible, assessments and lessons modeled in on-campus pedagogy workshops; teach and receive feedback about a series of lessons based on curriculum design principles, learning theories, and instructional principles; begin to collect data about positive impact on student learning.